DavidRelut/Eslint-Prettier-Node-Typescript-Jest-starter/README.md

 ```
 ### <a name="eslint-config"></a>ESLint Config

-Now we can configure eslint
+Now we can configure eslint.

-first install the plugins for prettier.
+First install the plugins for prettier.

 `npm i -D eslint-plugin-prettier eslint-config-prettier`

-now extend dependecies required in the .eslintrc file
+Now extend dependecies required in the .eslintrc file.

 ```javascript
 {